 If you’re releasing small bug fixes or cosmetic product updates when customers have indicated that they need major crash fixes or a new navigation feature, they might seek out a competitor that offers them a better user and product experience.
 Closely monitoring customer analytics—and going deeper with qualitative customer insights—helps you prioritize the updates and features your customers want the most.

 6. Create a more personalized customer experience

-Using customer analytics helps your company find out which touchpoints in the customer experience are most important for personalized marketing and how you can implement these specialized interactions across the customer journey.
+Using customer analytics helps you discover which touchpoints in the customer experience are most important for personalized marketing and how you can implement these specialized interactions across the customer journey.

-When organizations fully embrace integrating customer analytics into decision-making and creating a personalized customer experience, they see uplift in important KPIs, including:
+When businesses fully embrace integrating customer analytics into decision-making and creating a personalized customer experience, they see an improvement in important KPIs, including: